zgyang-hnu/NDNet/README.md

 ## 2 set the parameters
 All the parameters are manally set in the Seg_NDnet/train.py.
 The parameters you need to change may be the path of the Cityscape dataset.
+**Or you can just put the Cityscape in the "opt" memu in Ubuntu**

 ## 3 Train
 You can train the model just with after cd to the menu Seg_NDnet: